Red Star Campaign: Battle

 The two-pronged assault initiated by the Ethiopian 3rd and 17th Divisions yielded impressive results in the southern front.
 The 17th Division executed a deceptive maneuver by advancing towards Alghena parallel to the coast.
 Suddenly, it sharply turned left, demonstrating extraordinary speed and tactical efficiency.
 This division launched a surprise attack on the EPLF from the left flank, employing mortars, artillery, and Soviet Katyusha (BM-21 Grad) rocket launchers, also known as 'Stalin's Organs.'
 This assault was further supported by helicopter-borne firepower and air strikes.
 The Eritreans, caught off guard, may have incurred significant losses, potentially marking their heaviest casualties thus far.
 The 17th division registered its first major victory by seizing the key point of Rora Tselim where it was able to prevent the guerrillas in the northern zone from linking up with those in the south.
 From there, it advanced toward the mountain-ringed stronghold of Nakfa, fighting off counter-attacks by day and night.
-By the 18th of February, the 17th Division had moved managed to reach within 3 kilometers of Nakfa.
+By February 1982, the 17th Division had moved managed to reach within 3 kilometers of Nakfa.

 However, General Haile Giorgis, who wanted to give the "honor of taking the town" to the 3rd Division (the former division of Mengistu Haile Mariam), ordered the 17th to stop its advance and wait for the 3rd to catch.
 According to Gebru Tareke, this blunder "deprived the army of a supreme opportunity for finishing off the campaign" and allowed the EPLF to bring in tactical troops from the Jebel Dambobiet.
-Two days later, the EPLF counterattacked the Ethiopian forces in the hills, finding a gap in the frontlines they made an outflanking operation.
+Two days later, the EPLF counter attacked the Ethiopian forces in the hills, finding a gap in the frontlines they made an outflanking operation.
 Forcing the 3rd Division to conduct an orderly withdrawal, the 17th attempted to reverse the situation and engaged the guerrillas in the mountains, before being encircled.
 Though the encircled 17th was relieved by two battalions from the 38th Brigade which allowed them to retreat.
-The EPLF pressed on, by March 5th they caught up to the 3rd, attacking its left flank and forcing it to retreat to its pre-offensive position.
+The EPLF pressed on, and by March 5, 1982, they caught up to the 3rd, attacking its left flank and forcing it to retreat to its pre-offensive position.
 The commander of the 3rd Division, fearing execution, committed suicide.

 Despite this massive setback, the army would not concede defeat.
-On May 16th, the 21st and 22nd divisions moved south to capture Nakfa, dummies were parachuted behind enemy lines to confuse the guerrillas.
+On May 16, 1982, the 21st and 22nd divisions moved south to capture Nakfa, dummies were parachuted behind enemy lines to confuse the guerrillas.
 The 21st moved towards Kubkub to seize Amba, and 22nd open a frontal assault to seize the heavily defended Hill 782.
 "Volunteers of Death" were summoned to fight their way to the summit of the hill in fierce close fighting and hand to hand combat, the men, despite their bravery, were virtually annihilated in the fighting.
-The Ethiopian army launched its fourth and final assault in June of 1982, the 15th Division move south to seize the town of Nakfa, but was repeatedly beaten back, by the 5th of July, the army stopped its offensives and began to dig in for defense, thus marking the end of the Red Star offensive.
+The Ethiopian army launched its fourth and final assault in June of 1982, the 15th Division move south to seize the town of Nakfa, but was repeatedly beaten back, and on July 5, 1982, the army stopped its offensives and began to dig in for defense, thus marking the end of the Red Star offensive.